etholpalmer/CNN-Mask-Detection/README.md

 1. Deploy a facemask detection model for images and videos.

+2. To compare the deployed face detector program with IBM Watson.

-2. Deploy a chatbot that provides facemask detection helpdesk using Amazon Lex.
+3. Deploy a chatbot that provides facemask detection helpdesk using Amazon Lex.

+4. To compare the deployed Lex bot to Amazon Rekognition sof

 ____